Finding the Universe

 Note that even with pre-booked tickets, you will still need to go through security screening, as with all the other major Paris attractions.

-Getting to the Eiffel Tower from the Louvre will involve either a half hour walk, a 20 minute metro ride (line 6), or a 15 minute bus ride.
+Getting to the Eiffel Tower from the Louvre will involve either a lovely 40-minute walk along the Seine, a 30-minute metro ride, or a 25-minute bus ride.
 For more tips on visiting, see our complete guide to the Eiffel Tower.

 Seine River Cruise